What Services Do I Get When Paying my Utility Bill?

 Stormwater Management Utility plans, designs, constructs, maintains, administers all City Stormwater conveyances and facilities, and the regulations for its control, as well as establishes standards for design and construction.

-Sewer Maintenance operates and maintains 206 miles of collection system with 13 major pump stations and 14 single-family pump stations.
+Public Works Maintenance operates and maintains 206 miles of collection system with 13 major pump stations and 14 single-family pump stations.

 The City of Lake Oswego operates and maintains a Water Treatment Plant in West Linn, as well as a distribution system, a water conservation program, and a cross connection control program.